djeada/Algorithms-And-Data-Structures/notes/graphs.md

     \ D-----E /
 ```

-In the K5 graph, edges like AD and AE are overlapping with BC.
+In the \(K_5\) graph, edges like AD and AE overlap with BC.

 ### Strategies for Assessing Planarity

 While small graphs allow for manual examination for planarity, larger ones necessitate more sophisticated methods:

-1. **Visual Inspection**: For simpler graphs, manual rearrangement of vertices and edges might reveal a planar embedding.
+I. For simpler graphs, manual rearrangement of vertices and edges might reveal a planar embedding.

-2. **Theoretical Foundations**:
+II.
+Theoretical Foundations:

-    * **Kuratowski’s Theorem**: A graph is planar if and only if it lacks a subgraph that can be transformed into K5 (a complete graph with five vertices) or K3,3 (a bipartite graph with dual trios of vertices).
+- **Kuratowski’s Theorem**: A graph is planar if and only if it lacks a subgraph that can be transformed into \(K_5\) (a complete graph with five vertices) or \(K_{3,3}\) (a bipartite graph with dual trios of vertices).
-    * **Wagner's Theorem**: Another foundational principle focusing on graph minors and subgraphs, akin to Kuratowski's approach.
+- **Wagner's Theorem**: Another foundational principle focusing on graph minors and subgraphs, akin to Kuratowski's approach.

-3. **Algorithms**:
+III. **Algorithms**:

-    * **Hopcroft-Tarjan Algorithm**: A renowned linear-time procedure for discerning planarity.
+- **Hopcroft-Tarjan Algorithm**: A renowned linear-time procedure for discerning planarity.
-    * **Boyer-Myrvold Planarity Testing**: Another efficient linear-time method for the same purpose.
+- **Boyer-Myrvold Planarity Testing**: Another efficient linear-time method for the same purpose.

 ## Traversals